ZeroDev Account Abstraction

 #Install additional project dependencies

-In addition to the packages included in the scaffold produced by the make-magic CLI, you’ll need a number of packages related to ZeroDev and their account abstraction tools.
+In addition to the packages included in the scaffold produced by the make-scoped-magic-app CLI, you’ll need a number of packages related to ZeroDev and their account abstraction tools.
 You’ll also need to install viem for EVM-related types and transaction convenience methods.

 Run the following command to install the required dependencies: